aldokalid/LRC-Builder/README.md

 # LRC-Builder
-This application will help you to create LRC files to synchronize a bunch of lyrics with its song.
-You'll need JRE 1.8.0_341 or higher.
+LRC Builder is a Windows application that will help you create a synchronized lyrics file while you're playing a song.
+Load an MP3 file, import its lyrics (plain text), play the file and start building!

-This program where build on Apache NetBeans 14 with JDK 18.
-You'll find all used libraries at the released zip file.
+The project where made in Apache NetBeans 14 with JDK 18.
+All used jars are included at the released zip file.